About the DeWitt Wallace Periodical Room

-The DeWitt Wallace Periodical Room (Room 108) services current issues of 200 popular periodicals and 22 domestic and foreign newspapers.
-The remaining thousands of periodicals are requested through the Microform Reading Room (Room 100), also on the first floor.
+The DeWitt Wallace Periodical Room (Room 108) services current loose periodicals, current issues of 200 popular periodicals, and 22 domestic and foreign newspapers.
+The remaining thousands of bound print periodicals are requested through the Rose Main Reading Room (Room 315) on the third floor.
 The Periodicals Room is Wi-Fi enabled.

 Who was Dewitt Wallace?